mento-protocol/docs/get-started/quick-start-guides.md

 # Quick Start Guides

 Choose what you want to do first — swap, add liquidity, borrow, earn (Stability pool), or integrate.
-For the big picture, see [What is Mento?](what-is-mento.md) and [Concepts overview](concepts-overview.md).
+For the big picture, see the [Overview](../README.md).

 ---